 Since this is the greatest cryptocurrency exchange in Poland, a country with 38 million people, it has a large user base as a foundation to build its global brand upon.

-The total trading volume on BitBay over 24 hours is around 2,100 BTC or close to $24 million.
-A bit more than 50% of the trade volume belongs to BTC/PLN market, the largest market for trading Bitcoin for Polish złoty in the world.
+The total trading volume on BitBay over 24 hours is close to $21 million, with more than 90% of that coming from the BTC/PLN market, the largest market for trading Bitcoin for Polish złoty in the world.

 The exchange has been operational since 2014, and is now the biggest cryptocurrency exchange in Eastern-Central Europe.